-UPDATE: Your guide to the rent freeze and moratorium on evictions in Scotland
+Your guide to the rent cap and moratorium on evictions in Scotland

-What are the current rules for the rent freeze?
+What are the current rules under the rent cap?

-What are the conditions of the current rent freeze?
+What are the conditions of the rent cap?

-The rent freeze applies to all existing private residential, assured, and short assured tenancies.
+The rent cap applies to all existing private residential, assured, and short assured tenancies.

-Landlords can "re-set rent levels between tenancies", yet new tenants will enter into a new agreement knowing that they are protected from any rent increase.
+Landlords can reset rents between tenancies, yet new tenants will enter into a new agreement knowing that they are protected from any rent increase.

-Are there any exemptions from the rent freeze for landlords?
+Are there any exemptions from the rent cap for landlords?